Is Hydroponics right for me?

-You are running a system of many types of equipment, which requires necessary specific knowledge for the devices used, what plants you can grow and how they can survive and thrive in a soilless environment.
+You are running a system of many types of equipment, which requires necessary specific expertise for the devices used, what plants you can grow and how they can survive and thrive in a soilless environment.
 Mistakes in setting up the systems and plants' growth ability in this soilless environment and you end up ruining your whole progress.

 16. Water and electricity risks

 In a Hydroponic system, mostly you use water and electricity.
 Beware of electricity in a combination of water in close proximity.
-Always put safety first when working with the systems and electric equipment, especially in commercial greenhouses.
+Always put safety first when working with the water systems and electric equipment, especially in commercial greenhouses.

 17. System failure threats

 You are using electricity to manage the whole system.
 So suppose you do not take preliminary actions for a power outage, the system will stop working immediately, and plants may dry out quickly and will die in several hours.
-Hence, a backup power source and plan should always be planned beforehand, especially for great scale systems.
+Hence, a backup power source and plan should always be planned, especially for great scale systems.

 18. Initial expenses

 You are sure to spend under one hundred to a few hundreds of dollars (depending on your garden scale) to purchase equipment for your the first installation.
-Whatever systems you build, you will need containers, lights, a pump and/or a timer, growing media, nutrients).
+Whatever systems you build, you will need containers, lights, a pump, a timer, growing media, nutrients).
 Once the system has been in place, the cost will be reduced to only nutrients and electricity (to keep the water system running, and lightning).